Systematic Analysis of Threats to the

 You can find a bibliography of our sources here.

-Finally, we recently gave a presentation on our work at Indiana University.
+Finally, we gave a presentation on our work at Indiana University.
 You can access the PowerPoint here.

 Here is a video on